Tennessee Education Lottery Scholarship Program (TELS)

 on the TSAC website.

-The Hope Scholarship Award amount is $2,000 per year for full-time enrollment, and is prorated for enrollment of 6 to 11 hours.
+The Hope Scholarship Award amount is $2,000 per semester for full-time enrollment, and is prorated for enrollment of 6 to 11 hours.
 Additional amounts are available for Merit and Aspire Supplement, as indicated below.

 - To be eligible, you must be a graduate of an eligible high school and you must have at least a 21 ACT (980 SAT without writing scores) OR cumulative high school uniform grading policy GPA of 3.0 or higher.